ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```c++
 auto cxx_mirror = rtl::CxxMirror({ /* ...register all types here... */ });
 ```
 The `cxx_mirror` object provides access to the runtime reflection system.
-It stores metadata for all registered entities and supports name-based lookup.
+It references metadata for all registered entities and supports name-based lookup.
 The object may reside in any translation unit.
 To make it globally accessible while ensuring lazy initialization, a singleton access interface can be used –
 ```c++
 // MyReflection.h
 namespace rtl { class CxxMirror; }	// Forward declaration, no includes here!